cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                 http://www.CrypTool.es
                 http://www.CrypTool.pl

-Since beginning of 2010 more than 6000 CrypTool-1 packages are downloaded per month -- with a growing trend (more than 1/2 of the current downloads request the English version).
+Since beginning of 2010, the rate of CrypTool-1 packages downloaded per month is ca. 6000 (more than 1/2 of the current downloads request the English version).

 There are two successors of CT1, called CT2 and JCT.
 Their download numbers are: xxxxxxxxxxxxxxxxxx
-               JCT: ca.  500 / month
+               JCT: ca. 3000 / month
-               CT2: ca. 2000 / month
+               CT2: ca. 3000 / month
 The successor versions von CT1 offer a far broader functionality than CrypTool 1.